Indian Stock Market

 Updated Mar 1, 2024

-Overview of the Indian Stock Market
+What Is the Indian Stock Market?

 The Indian stock market refers to the aggregated public exchanges in India where equities and derivatives are traded, primarily dominated by the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE).